Spinning jenny: The politics of cotton

 In the 17th century, England was famous for its woollen and worsted cloth.
 That industry was centred in the east and south in towns such as Norwich which jealously protected their product.
 Cotton processing was tiny: in 1701 only 1,985,868 lb of cotton-wool was imported into England, and by 1730 this had fallen to 1,545,472 lb.
 This was due to commercial legislation (Calico Acts) to protect the woollen industry.
-Cheap calico prints, imported by the East India Company from "Hindustan", became popular.
+Cheap calico prints, imported by the East India Company from Hindustan (as India was then called), became popular.
 In 1700 an Act of Parliament was passed to prevent the importation of dyed or printed calicoes from India, China or Persia.
-This caused grey cloth (calico that hadn't been finished - dyed or printed) to be imported instead, and these were printed in southern England with popular patterns.
+This caused grey cloth (calico that had not been finished – dyed or printed) to be imported instead, and these were printed in southern England with popular patterns.
 Lancashire businessmen produced grey cloth with linen warp and cotton weft, which they sent to London to be finished.
 Cotton-wool imports recovered and by 1720 were almost back to 1701 levels.
 Again the woollen manufacturers claimed this was taking jobs from workers in Coventry.
 Another law was passed, to fine anyone caught wearing printed or stained calico; muslins, neckcloths and fustians were exempted.
 It was this exemption that the Lancashire manufacturers exploited.

 The use of coloured cotton weft, with linen warp was permitted in the 1736 Manchester Act.
 There now was an artificial demand for woven cloth.
 In 1764, 3,870,392 lb of cotton-wool was imported.